 Assuming water flow through a winter mode of the subglacial drainage system, the basal meltwater in excess to that accommodated by cavity expansion will migrate down hydraulic potential from around the basin.
 Minor meltwater fluxes should be routed locally through an orifice-connected cavity network (Kamb, 1987).
 Some water may ultimately be stored in sediment-filled basins or as lakes in depressions since the water pressure is high everywhere we observe.
 Airborne radar reflectivity suggests widespread basal water storage during the winter along the non-trough areas of the IS basin (Chu et al., 2016), but the time evolution of the water storage is unclear.
-Storing all basal meltwater in large subglacial features requires that the sinks expand to accommodate continuous (and increasing) water flux, and that they periodically drain.
+Storing all basal meltwater in large subglacial features requires the sinks to expand to accommodate continuous (and increasing) water flux and to periodically drain.

 Alternatively, water emerging from the IS basin outlet has been observed in winter, although it was attributed to release of stored water with no consideration of water flux due to basal ice melt (Pitcher et al., 2020).
-Basal melt rates are sufficiently high that the water accumulating along hydraulic potential lows as it migrates toward the margin could reach discharges on the order of a few m3 s-1 (Fig. 7).
-For example, if all basal meltwater from the IS basin were routed to the terminus outlet, the mean winter discharge at the outlet would be about >3 m3 s-1.
-Discharge of this magnitude, if focused into a single or small number of pathways, (c.f., connected cavity network), has potential to support some degree of persistent channelization (Hewitt, 2011; Meierbachtol et al., 2013).
-Thus, overwintering of one or more basal meltwater channels in favoured locations is quite plausible, although flux limitations demand they are rare.
+Basal melt rates are sufficiently high that the water accumulating along hydraulic potential lows as it migrates toward the margin could reach discharges on the order of a few meters per second $(m^3 s^{-1})$ (Fig. 7).
+For example, if all basal meltwater from the IS basin were routed to the terminus outlet, the mean winter discharge at the outlet would be about $> 3 \text{ m}^3 \text{ s}^{-1}$.
+Discharge of this magnitude, if focused into a single pathway or small number of pathways (connected cavity network), has the potential to support some degree of persistent channelization (Hewitt, 2011; Meierbachtol et al., 2013).
+Thus, overwintering of one or more basal meltwater channels in favored locations is quite plausible, although flux limitations demand they are rare.

-4.2.
-Implications for acceleration in winter
+4.2 Implications for acceleration in winter

 Ice sheet acceleration can result from an increase in driving stress and/or a decrease in basal traction.
-We see no way to link our observations of winter acceleration to a steady increase in driving stress, because the speedup is widespread and irrespective of ice thickness gradients.
-Earlier works have appealed to pressurization of the basal drainage system over the course of winter as a means for decreasing basal traction, manifested conceptually through either isolation of cavities as the drainage system shuts down (e.g., Fitzpatrick et al., 2013), or widespread re-pressurization of the bed in response to closure of low pressure channels (e.g., Sole et al., 2013).
-Our observations suggest pressurization occurs over a few weeks in autumn (Figs. 3, 5), but then no monotonic increase in the basal water pressure over the winter period (Fig. 5), a finding in agreement with observations from elsewhere in Greenland (Ryser et al., 2014a).
+We see no way to link our observations of winter acceleration to a steady increase in driving stress because the speed-up is widespread and irrespective of ice thickness gradients.
+Earlier works have appealed to pressurization of the basal drainage system over the course of winter as a means for decreasing basal traction, manifested conceptually through either isolation of cavities as the drainage system shuts down (e.g., Fitzpatrick et al., 2013) or widespread re-pressurization of the bed in response to closure of low-pressure channels (e.g., Sole et al., 2013).
+Our observations suggest that pressurization occurs over a few weeks in autumn (Figs. 3 and 5), but then with no monotonic increase in the basal water pressure over the winter period (Fig. 5), a finding in agreement with observations from elsewhere in Greenland (Ryser et al., 2014a).
 Existing observational data are therefore at odds with attributing the steady winter ice flow acceleration to rising basal water pressure.